leighmacdonald/mika/docs/STORE_REDIS.md

 [SET] "t:u:complete"

 All incomplete torrent_ids are in this set.
-This include HnRs torrent_ids.
+This includes HnRs torrent_ids.

 [SET] "t:u:incomplete"

-If a torrents total active time is less than the hnr threshold and the user is inactive the torrent_id will be placed in here.
+If a torrent has total active time is less than the hnr threshold, and the user is inactive the torrent_id will be placed in here.
 It will not be removed from the incomplete set.

 [SET] "t:u:hnr"

 **Global Stats/Info**

-These stats are very cheap to use since they are just static values so we can use these in any number of place we want without worry for performance.
+These stats are very cheap to use since they are just static values, so we can use these in any number of place we want without performance issues.

 Global leechers count